-- 2 tsp. olive oil or sesame oil
+- 2 tsp. toasted sesame oil (or olive oil)

 - Optional: sesame seeds for serving

-- In a large skillet over medium heat, add olive oil or sesame oil.
+- In a large skillet over medium heat, add sesame oil.
 Add the mushrooms and sauté for about 6 minutes or until just tender.

 - Add garlic and sauté for 1 minute.

-- Reduce heat to med-low and add tamari.
+- Reduce heat to medium-low and add tamari.
 Stir.

 - Add spinach (in smaller batches if necessary) and gently stir often until just wilted.

-- Drizzle a touch more tamari to taste if necessary, and top with sesame seeds (optional).
+- Drizzle a touch more tamari to taste if desired, and top with sesame seeds (optional).